Sequential testing for structural stability in approximate factor models: An application to US industrial production data

 Therefore, the monitoring window after the $j$-th change-point is of size $T- \widehat{\tau }_j-m$ and the estimated change-points $\widehat{\tau }_{j}$ are such that $\widehat{\tau }_{j+1}-\widehat{\tau }_{j}\geq m+1$.
 We keep restarting the procedure as long as we have a monitoring window of non-zero length, that is as long as $T-\widehat{\tau }_{j}>m$; this allows the possibility for the last change-point to be detected in the interval $T-m\le t\le T$.

-We find evidence of two change-points dated: \begin{inparaenum} \item [] $\wh{\tau}_1$: August, 1983; \item [] $\wh{\tau}_2$: March, 2008, \end{inparaenum} The estimated locations are also shown in Figure \ref{fig:sp100} together with the joint panel of data.
-The first estimated change-point ($\widehat{\tau}_1$) clearly mark the start of the Great Moderation while the second one ($\widehat{\tau}_2$) takes place at the start of the Great Financial Crisis.
+We find evidence of two change-points dated: (i) $\wh{\tau}_1$: August, 1983; and (ii) $\wh{\tau}_2$: March, 2008.
+The estimated locations are also shown in Figure \ref{fig:sp100} together with the joint panel of data.
+The first estimated change-point ($\widehat{\tau}_1$) clearly mark the start of the Great Moderation, i.e. a period of decrease in volatility of output and inflation, while the second one ($\widehat{\tau}_2$) takes place at the start of the US recession marked by the Great Financial Crisis.
+Last we discuss the delay of the estimated change-points.
+Concerning $\widehat{\tau}_1$, there is a general consensus that the start of the Great Moderation is to be dated in 1983, however a precise date is not available, see for example \citet{stockwatson07}.
+We note here that if we consider the start of the Great Moderation to coincide with the end of the recession of the early 1980s, then the National Bureau of Economic Research (NBER) dates the start of the expansion of the US business cycle in December, 1982, thus the first change-point is detected with a delay of 4 time-periods.
+Concerning $\widehat{\tau}_2$ the NBER dates the start of the recession in December, 2007, therefore we detect the change-point with a delay of 3 time-points \footnote{See \url{https://www.nber.org/cycles/US_Business_Cycle_Expansions_and_Contractions_20120423.pdf}}.